The Right Way to Think About Cybersecurity Risk: A Podcast with Illumio’s Andrew Rubin and PJ Kirner

-In the next installment of our series on conversations Early Adopter Research’s Dan Woods had about cybersecurity at RSA 2019, this podcast is an interview he had with Illumio’s Andy Rubin, the company’s co-founder and CEO, and PJ Kirner, the company’s co-founder and CTO.
+In the next installment of our series on conversations Early Adopter Research’s Dan Woods had about cybersecurity at RSA 2019, this podcast is an interview he had with Illumio’s Andrew Rubin, the company’s co-founder and CEO, and PJ Kirner, the company’s co-founder and CTO.
 Woods asked about his three key cybersecurity questions for the year, as well as having his guests explain Illumio’s fit in the cybersecurity landscape.
 The interview included:

 * 3:00 – The need for segmentation in cybersecurity